 Should You Go or Stay?
 How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 When the invitation came, my first reaction wasn’t joy, it was anxiety.
-Who could give multiple dogs the right meds, twice a day?
+Who could give multiple dogs the right meds twice a day?
 Would Murphy spiral without me there?
-And Pumpkin, sweet, stubborn Pumpkin, how would she eat without her usual routine (and my hundred little tricks)?
+And Pumpkin, sweet, stubborn Pumpkin, how would she eat without all her usual routines (and my hundred little tricks)?

-The holidays are ‘supposed’ to feel magical.
-But when you're caring for a sick or aging pet, that invitation can feel like a storm cloud rolling in threatening to upend your carefully balanced routine.
-I’ve been there, sitting with the guilt, the worry, and the kind of love that makes even small decisions feel enormous.
-I’ve written epic novels of care instructions, refreshed the pet cam a hundred times, and canceled plans when my gut screamed Don’t go.
+The holidays are “supposed” to feel magical.
+But when you're caring for a sick or aging pet, that invitation can feel like a storm cloud rolling in.
+Before excitement even shows up, your mind is already spinning with logistics.
+I’ve been there, sitting with the guilt, the worry, and the kind of love that makes even simple decisions feel enormous.

-If you’re trying to figure out what’s best for both you and your pet, here are some gentle, real-world questions to help you pause, reflect, and make a decision that feels grounded in your values and and in what truly matters to you.
+If you’re trying to figure out what’s best for both you and your pet, here are some gentle, real world questions to help you pause, reflect, and make a choice grounded in what truly matters to you.

 How stable is your pet’s condition day to day?